-In addition, the Stichting has entered into a voting agreement with Fonds InBev Baillet Latour SPRL with social purpose and Fonds Voorzitter Verhelst BVBA with social purpose.
+In addition, the Stichting has entered into a voting agreement with Fonds Baillet Latour SPRL with social purpose and Fonds Voorzitter Verhelst BVBA with social purpose.
 This agreement provides for consultations between the three bodies before any shareholders' meeting to decide how they will exercise the voting rights attached to the shares.
-This agreement will expire on 16 October 2016, but is renewable.
+This agreement which was to expire in October 2016, has been extended until 1 November 2034.